conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 ## Manage an External Service Account

 An external service account is managed by an external OIDC identity provider.
 This means we only have to make the Gateway aware of this external service account by giving it its OIDC principal (this is the `externalNames`).
 The credentials that will be used by this application are already defined in the OIDC identity provider.

+To follow these stops on your machine you will need to have connected an OAUTH provider in the config of the docker compose you are using, otherwise please use as reference.

 In order to create this external service account reference on the Gateway, you can run the following command to: